-Conversion optimisation is the process of using information about user behaviour to increase a website’s conversion rate.
+Conversion optimization is the process of using information about user behavior to increase a website’s conversion rate.

-This information is used to make data-based assumptions about what should be changed on the website: landing page layout, call-to-action button sizes and colours, checkout process modification, content changes etc.
+This information is used to make data-based assumptions about what should be changed on the website: landing page layout, call-to-action button sizes, and colors, checkout process modification, content changes, etc.

-Once the goals have been set, you need to make sure that they are properly accounted in Google Analytics and in other CRO tools.
-It is very important for online stores to have full e-commerce installed, as it will give an insight into the most viewed items, how many and which items are added to the cart, which are purchased and for what amounts.
+Once the goals have been set, you need to make sure that they are properly accounted for in Google Analytics and other CRO tools.
+Online stores need to have full e-commerce installed, as it will give an insight into the most viewed items, how many and which items are added to the cart, which are purchased, and for what amounts.
 This information will be useful in identifying opportunities to improve the buying process.

 Page load time: determines how fast pages load on different devices.
-Long load time negatively affect conversion rate.
+Long load time negatively affects conversion rate.

-Demographics: evaluates whether user behaviour varies by gender, age, and location.
+Demographics: evaluates whether user behavior varies by gender, age, and location.

 Traffic sources: determines the most effective sources based on conversion rates.
 In this way, professionals will be able to focus primarily on increasing returns directly from these sources.

-Dwell time: this will allow you to find out which pages need to improve their content and visualisation.
+Dwell time: this will allow you to find out which pages need to improve their content and visualization.

 If the data collection works accurately and business goals are set, the first hypothesis can be put forward.
 It usually starts with improving the buying process.
 Taking into account the data from the website audit on the purchase process, the first hypotheses are put forward.